|

 Wailea to Makena and Big Beach, you

-won't be disappointed.
 Then go past Makena to Ahihi-Kinau

 Natural Preserve for a quick snorkel in the beautiful shallow waters of